£100,000 Mortgage: Monthly Repayments & Income Requirements

 The chart below helps to illustrate how this works in more detail.

-Bear in mind that, if you’re applying for a joint mortgage with one or more other applicants, lenders will usually look at your combined earnings.
-There are also limited options available, usually through a broker, for people who need to borrow up to x6 salary.
+Bear in mind that if you’re applying for a joint mortgage with one or more other applicants, lenders will usually look at your combined earnings.
+Limited options are available, usually through a broker, for people who need to borrow up to 6x salary.

 Mortgage Affordability Calculator